ibm-cloud-docs/vsrx/vsrx-rollback-reload.md

 2. Power up the vSRX on the node that has not been rolled-back using the command `virsh start <domain>`.
 This will return the primary node back to the original vSRX version.

-3. Before restoring the original vSRX image, rename the vSRX qcow2 file in `/var/lib/libvirt/images/vSRXvM2/vSRX_Image.qcow2.backup` to `/var/lib/libvirt/images/vSRXvM2/vSRX_Image.qcow2` so that `virsh` detects the original image.
+  Before restoring the original vSRX image, rename the vSRX qcow2 file in `/var/lib/libvirt/images/vSRXvM2/vSRX_Image.qcow2.backup` to `/var/lib/libvirt/images/vSRXvM2/vSRX_Image.qcow2` so that `virsh` detects the original image.
+  {: tip}

 4. Run the [OS reload readiness check](/docs/vsrx?topic=vsrx-vsrx-readiness), if necessary, and resolve any issues.